PurpleUltralisk/Vim-Progression/06 - Replace next-instance/readme.md

 3. To change the next instance of the search result we can type `cgn`.
 4. We can let Vim repeat this action by pressing `.` We can also skip instances by press `n` to skip over an occurrence.

+## :s

+We can replace the next instance of a word `quis`
+In normal mode, we type this command
+`:s/quis/newword`
+To replace all instances of the word in current line `:s/quis/newword/g`
+To replace all instances of the word in the file `:%s/old/new/g`
+To find every occurrenc and prompt to substitute or not `:%s/old/new/gc`